InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 *   Allowed vendors for restricting OOB signaling to select vendors, and
 *   Publisher purposes transparency and consent for their own data uses.

 The _**[Core String](#the-core-string)**_ is always required and comes first and includes all the details required for communicating basic vendor transparency and consent.
-The remaining optional and arbitrarily ordered segments represent support for [out-of-band (OOB)](#signaling-oob-in-the-tc-string) signaling and [publisher purposes transparency and consent (publisher TC)](#publisher-purposes-transparency-and-consent).
+The remaining optional and arbitrarily ordered segments represent support for [out-of-band **(by July 1st 2021, CMPs must update their configuration so that they no longer make use of OOB.
+From Sept 1st 2021, OOB strings will be considered invalid)**](#signaling-oob-in-the-tc-string) signaling and [publisher purposes transparency and consent (publisher TC)](#publisher-purposes-transparency-and-consent).
 A TC String with all four segments is possible in certain conditions.

 For example, a globally-scoped TC String with all four segments present would be surfaced through CMP API – not stored – and look like: